sbhambr1/LLMs_for_Sparse_RL/README.md

 2. `scripts/manual_policy.py`: Generate the LLM policy that can be used by the RL agent by manually specifying the actions.

 3. `scripts/vlm_policy.py`: Generate the VLM policy directly from the VLM model.

+4. `llm_modulo/llm_modulo.py`: Contains the LLM-Modulo implementation that contains critic/verifier functions for each (env, seed) pair.

+5. `llm_modulo/env_constraints.py`: Contains the environment constraints for each environment.
+Modify to add constraints for new environments and seeds.